MaxproGlitcher/Part-Remover/README.md

 4) Delete key - Input that deletes the desired part
 5) Toggle status - Input that turns the hack on/off
 6) Copy - Pastes the link to this GitHub page into your clipboard
+7) Filter - Don't delete (ignore) or only delete (focus) parts sharing the specified names in any of the boxes.

 Note: If HttpGet fails, try injecting the RAW script (though won't auto update).